akhilsharmaa/advium/README.md

-# ADVIUM-Project
+# Project
+This project will focus on creating as complex architecture i can build i will build. (it will not be another clone).

-What's new ?
+What's complex ?
 - Verify `How much content is GPT generated ?`
+- Check via NLP if this content already exist in our dataabase.
+    - the blog will go to testing/checking `queue system` (not just directly call API and get the result)
 - Every Blog Requires `Beta Approval` before going public.
-- Check via NLP if this content already exist in our dataabase.
+    - Every member can request for *Became beta member*.
+    - Request atleast  `5-10 Beta Member` approval for publishing blog.
 - **BLOG WRITING EDITOR** (support `.md` files).
 - `FORK` the blog. make you own version
 - Supports Embedding `Image, GIFs`
-- Request `Beta Member` approval

 Good Fetures to implement:
-- `JWT` every request to server for security.
+-  Create session for `JWT` every request to server for security.
 - `Redis` for caching (fast access to databbase blogs)
     - Non redis commment section beacuse not needed at all
 - CI/CD pipeline for development.